A guide to the memoir

 His life was short on account of the dysfunctional health care system.
 Health care in the United States presents us with a picture that is both utopian and dystopian.
 August’s care fell entirely on the dystopian side: his mismanaged birth and an inappropriate treatment with a futuristic device from Medtronic led to his death in 2013.
 I will speak about these events in greater detail below.

 We found no redress in the court system.
 The average American citizen is a little too quick to conclude that most medical malpractice cases are frivolous.
 This misunderstanding persists even though tens, if not hundreds, of thousands of Americans die annually from medical error.
 It is also commonly believed that if a patient is truly injured through negligence or malpractice, avenues exist to seek compensation.
 Our family discovered the opposite: injured patients have only the slimmest of chances of ever getting into a courtroom, much less of winning a case.

 We also discovered that the social safety net for families like ours who are caring for medically complex children is inadequate.
 During the two years we were living in California (1999-2001), it was sufficient.
 For once, government operated as it should.
 But when our family moved to Florida in 2001, we discovered that we would have no support whatsoever for at least ten years.
 We were left to fend for ourselves.
 The public assumes that a robust safety net exists, but this is not the case in many parts of the U.S.

 My academic specialty is the literature of the British Enlightenment.
 The manner of my son’s care forced me to reconsider my assumptions about the European Enlightenment and my acceptance of its values, which, before his birth, had been entirely uncritical.
-By “Enlightenment values,” I mean (and here I’ll give a “quick-and-dirty” summation) the belief that human beings should live their lives in the light of reason, that scientific rationality and facts and reason are what matter the most.
+By “Enlightenment values,” I mean (and here I’ll give a “quick-and-dirty” summation) the belief that human beings should live their lives in the light of reason, that scientific rationality and facts and reason are all that matter.